Seafood-Globalization-Lab/artis-hpc/README.md

     - Note: This will create the docker image from scratch.
 If you have an existing docker image you would like to use include the `-di [existing docker image name]` with the command.
         - `python3 initial_setup.py -chip [YOUR CHIP INFRASTRUCTURE] -aws_access_key [YOUR AWS KEY] -aws_secret_key [YOUR AWS SECRET KEY] -s3 [S3 bucket name of your choice]  -ecr [Docker image repository name] -di [existing docker image name]`

 **Note:** If terraform states that it created all resources however when you log into the AWS console to confirm cannot see them, they have most likely been created as part of another account.
-Run `terraform destroy` on the command line.
+Run `terraform destroy -auto-approve`on the command line.
 Confirmed you have followed the AWS CLI set up instructions with the correct set of keys (AWS access key and AWS secret access key).

 # Download results, Clean up AWS and Docker environments
 1. Download "outputs" folder from AWS, run terminal command `python3 s3_download.py`